-We will be doing community engagement later this year to collect input on these and other questions.
-We will take your input back to our community advisory committee and our board of directors, and to the extent feasible incorporate it in our next integrated resource plan update.
+Our community engagement collected input on these and other questions.
+We brought your input back to our community advisory committee and our board of directors, and to the extent feasible will incorporate it in our next integrated resource plan update.

-Sign up for event notifications and learn more about how you can participate in Humboldt’s Electric Future.
+Sign up to learn more about how you can participate in Humboldt’s Electric Future.